Parbhani district: Demographics

+Religion

+Hindus and Buddhists make up the majority of the population, both concentrated in rural areas.
 Ministry of Minority Affairs declared Parbhani as Minority Concentration District as Muslims makes 15.97% of the population.
+Muslims are concentrated in urban areas and make up the majority in Jintur and Pathri.

 Languages

 At the time of the 2011 Census of India, 78.35% of the population in the district spoke Marathi, 11.97% Urdu, 4.99% Hindi and 3.06% Lambadi as their first language.

 Languages used mostly in the district include Marathi, Dakkhani (Deccan) Urdu, Andh, Lambadi and Hindi.

 Land of saints

 Parbhani has been described as the land of saints, as several saints have been associated with Parbhani including Janabai from Gangakhed.
 The famous mathematician Bhaskarbhatt was from Bori in Parbhani district.